by Stan Mitchell

 The Christian replied: “But atheists do have a holiday.”

-Bulbs are a miracle.
+Bulbs are a miracle (not the one Phillips manufactures).
 Within that homely brown ball is the potential for a show that no artist could duplicate, no computer create, no designer imagine.
-But in April …
+But in April…

 I feel sorry for atheists.
-An atheist can’t find God for the same reason that a thief can’t find a policeman.
+An atheist cannot find God for the same reason that a thief cannot find a policeman.
 When he feels grateful, who does he thank?
 And when he enjoyed a great meal, does he believe there is no cook?

 And when the lowly bulb transforms the starkest countryside, does he see a murky pool with single cell creatures?